chrokh/toow-old/_sources/chapters/objects.md

 Work in progress.
 ```

-%- Equivalence (i.e. two structurally equivalent objects are not necessarily the same).
-%  - Relate to value type and reference types semantics chapter.
-%- Talk about closures?
-% TODO: In some languages, such as JavaScript, an arguably simpler structure than that of objects is what's known as closures.
-We say that a closure closes over some state.

 Let us now explore the idea of objects.
 In the next chapter we will talk about [classes](classes) but let's now focus strictly on objects.